Trauma Wounds

 • Check for any immediate life-threatening injuries impacting airway, breathing or circulation

-• Ask questions regarding how the injury occurred to have better context in how to eventually treat the injury
+• Ask questions regarding how the injury occurred to have better context for how to eventually treat the injury

 • Assess the stage, shape, and size of the wound